cponcej/awesome-tech/docs/linux-commands-examples.md

 		vim scp://user@server1//etc/httpd/httpd.conf

+- In vim this will search all lines (%s) for wlan0 and replace all the instances per line (g) with eth3 and confirm (c)

+		:%s/wlan0/eth3/gc

 - Using +F option or pressing F in less is similar to `tail -f filename.log` but can use less's features. 🌟🌟

 		less +F filename.log